You can too! How the EU supports women entrepreneurs in Azerbaijan

 For young women under the age of 30, the EU offers exciting opportunities under its Erasmus + youth programmes.
 You can join the almost 3,000 young Azerbaijanis who have already learned new skills and developed valuable experience by participating in youth projects or volunteering for work abroad under the European Solidarity Corps.

 And if you are in higher education, Erasmus + offers student exchanges and post-graduate programmes in Europe.
-Find out more about all the opportunities and how to apply.
+Find out more about all the opportunities and how to apply

 Whom can I ask for help?

 For information and contacts about projects and funding opportunities supported under the EU4Business initiative, visit the EU4Business portal for Azerbaijan.
 The website includes comprehensive details of loan and grant opportunities and business development services.
-It also includes a COVID-19 information support centre, outlining EU support measures to help small businesses in Azerbaijan to withstand the crisis.

 Embed